Description

 {

-// Handle the case where the type is not valid
+// Handle the case where the type is no longer valid

 }